fabio-osti/PortunusAdiutor/README.md

 			ArgumentNullException
 				.ThrowIfNullOrEmpty(credentials.Password);

-			var user = _userManager.CreateUser(
+			// In a real app, use a safe way to give privileges to an user var user = _userManager.CreateUser(
 				e => e.Email == credentials.Email,
 				() => new ApplicationUser(
 					credentials.Email,
 					credentials.Password,
-					// In a real app, use a safe way to give privileges to an user credentials.Email.Substring(credentials.Email.Length-3) == "adm"
+					credentials.Email
+						.Substring(credentials.Email.Length-3) == "adm"
 				)
 			);